 \subsection{Generative Adversarial Networks}

-GANs, first introduced by Ian Goodfellow in 2014 \cite{Original_GAN}, are a class of generative algorithm in which two networks compete against each other to achieve realistic image generation.
-One network is responsible for the generation of new images from random noise, while the other tries to discriminate the generated images from the real training data.
-The generator progressively learns which features of the real images should be mimicked to foul the discriminator and stores them into a feature space called the latent space.
-At the end of the training, new images are drawn by randomly taking a latent space vector and passing it to the generator, which has learned to translate this vector into a realistic image.
-This early approach has been shown to work well under some hyperparameter configurations \cite{Radford}. \\
+GANs, first introduced by \cite{Original_GAN}, are a class of generative algorithms in which two networks compete against each other to achieve realistic data generation.
+One network is responsible for the generation of new data from random noise, while the other tries to discriminate the generated samples from the real training data.
+The generator learns the features of real data that should be mimicked to ``foul" the discriminator, and stores them in a latent space.
+At the end of the training, new samples are drawn by randomly taking a latent space vector and passing it to the generator, which translates this into real data.

-However, this early GAN paradigm from \cite{Original_GAN} suffers from two major problems known as \textit{vanishing gradients} and \textit{meaningless loss function} \cite{Weng2019FromGT}.
-Vanishing gradients happen when the discriminator has a high performance and can perfectly differentiate between generated and real samples.
-In such a case, the gradients from the discriminator become close to zero, preventing the generator to get valuable feedbacks to improve the data generation.
-In \cite{Original_GAN}, the loss is somewhat proportional to the Jensen-Shannon (JS) divergence (Eq.
-5 and 6 from \cite{Original_GAN}) that is used to measure the distance between the real and fake data distributions.
-However, this distance saturates when the two distributions do not overlap, so it is difficult to assess the quality of the generated data. \\

-Wasserstein GANs have been developed \cite{Arjovsky} to address those issues by making use of another distance estimator known as the Earth's mover distance or Wasserstein-1 distance ($W_1$).
-Here, the Wasserstein distance is evaluated through the discriminator, also known as critic, and increases monotonically while never saturating, providing a meaningful loss metric even for two disjoint distributions.
-This distance then allows to keep track of the quality of the samples as the training progresses.
-The Earth's mover distance being continuous and differentiable, yields reliable gradients and allows to train the discriminator optimally.
-Conversely, as the discriminator is getting better, the JS divergence saturates, leading to vanishing gradients.
-This change of paradigm led Arjovsky et al. \cite{Arjovsky} to reformulate the optimization problem as:

-where $W_1$ is the Wasserstein distance evaluated between the true data distribution $P_{x}$ and the fake data distribution $P_{\Tilde{x}}$.
-This expression can be written as \cite{Arjovsky}: